KopiasCsaba/ccp_audio_system_manual/for_technicians/settingup.md

 <img alt="" src="assets/reset/spl.jpg.png"  align="right" style="float:right" width="300">

+* It is powered by an adapter, turn on the socket for the adapter.
 * Turn it on following the handwritten numbers on the buttons.
     * The two button marked "1"(one) need to be pressed together, until the "**n**" shows up on the screen.
     * Then wait until it finishes the initialization.